halleepham/CS303-Assignment2/README.md

     -enter the amount of works worked for the week for the nonprofessional employee -program will display data from nonprofessional employee

-### Screenshots of output can be seen in word documents "Part 1 Screenshots" and "Part 2 Screenshot"
+### Screenshots of output can be seen in word documents "Part 1 Screenshots" and "Part 2 Screenshots"